Adren-CAD/translations/README.md

 ## AdrenCAD Translations

-Each contributor is created below,
+Each contributor is credited below,

 English - IamAdren